CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/metadata/imetadataemit-defineimporttype-method.md

 ## <a name="parameters"></a>Paramètres
  `pAssemImport`
- [in] Un [IMetaDataAssemblyImport](../../../../docs/framework/unmanaged-api/metadata/imetadataassemblyimport-interface.md) interface qui représente l’assembly à partir duquel le type cible est importé.
+ [in] An [IMetaDataAssemblyImport](../../../../docs/framework/unmanaged-api/metadata/imetadataassemblyimport-interface.md) interface that represents the assembly from which the target type is imported.

  `pbHashValue`
- [in] Un tableau qui contient le hachage pour l’assembly spécifié par `pAssemImport`.
+ [in] An array that contains the hash for the assembly specified by `pAssemImport`.

  `cbHashValue`
  [in] Nombre d'octets dans le tableau `pbHashValue`.

  `pImport`
- [in] Un [IMetaDataImport](../../../../docs/framework/unmanaged-api/metadata/imetadataimport-interface.md) interface qui représente la portée des métadonnées à partir de laquelle le type cible est importé.
+ [in] An [IMetaDataImport](../../../../docs/framework/unmanaged-api/metadata/imetadataimport-interface.md) interface that represents the metadata scope from which the target type is imported.

  `tdImport`
- [in] Un `mdTypeDef` jeton qui spécifie le type de cible.
+ [in] An `mdTypeDef` token that specifies the target type.

  `pAssemEmit`
- [in] Un [IMetaDataAssemblyEmit](../../../../docs/framework/unmanaged-api/metadata/imetadataassemblyemit-interface.md) interface qui représente l’assembly dans lequel le type cible est importé.
+ [in] An [IMetaDataAssemblyEmit](../../../../docs/framework/unmanaged-api/metadata/imetadataassemblyemit-interface.md) interface that represents the assembly into which the target type is imported.

  `ptr`
- [out] Le `mdTypeRef` jeton qui est défini dans l’étendue actuelle pour la référence de type.
+ [out] The `mdTypeRef` token that is defined in the current scope for the type reference.

 ## <a name="remarks"></a>Notes
- Avant d’appeler le [IMetaDataEmit::DefineImportMember](../../../../docs/framework/unmanaged-api/metadata/imetadataemit-defineimportmember-method.md) (méthode), vous pouvez utiliser la `DefineImportType` méthode pour créer une référence de type, dans la portée actuelle, pour la classe parente ou l’interface parente du membre.
+ Prior to calling the [IMetaDataEmit::DefineImportMember](../../../../docs/framework/unmanaged-api/metadata/imetadataemit-defineimportmember-method.md) method, you can use the `DefineImportType` method to create a type reference, in the current scope, for the member's parent class or parent interface.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

- **En-tête :** Cor.h
+ **Header:** Cor.h

- **Bibliothèque :** Utilisé en tant que ressource dans MSCorEE.dll
+ **Library:** Used as a resource in MSCorEE.dll

  **Versions du .NET Framework :** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]